dominiktraxl/firetracks/README.md

 ### Active Fire Events Table `v.h5`

 The active fire events table is a combination of the MODIS products MOD14A1 and MYD14A1.
-Fire events from both products´ fire masks are extracted and stored in table format.
+Fire events from the fire masks of both products are extracted and stored in table format.
 For fires measured by both satellites, the maximum value of the individual `maxFRP` values is stored.
 Furthermore, for each fire, the minimum of the fire pixel classes of all 26 neighboring grid cells (3\*3\*3